bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <a href="https://betterprogramming.pub/prototypes-in-javascript-5bba2990e04b" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://betterprogramming.pub/prototypes-in-javascript-5bba2990e04b"><strong>Prototypes in JavaScript</strong><br />
 <em>In this post, we will discuss what are prototypes in JavaScript, how they help JavaScript in achieving the concepts of…</em>betterprogramming.pub</a><a href="https://betterprogramming.pub/prototypes-in-javascript-5bba2990e04b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://medium.freecodecamp.org/prototype-in-js-busted-5547ec68872" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/prototype-in-js-busted-5547ec68872"><strong>Prototype in JavaScript: it’s quirky, but here’s how it works</strong><br />
+<a href="https://medium.freecodecamp.org/prototype-in-js-busted-5547ec68872" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/prototype-in-js-busted-5547ec68872"><strong>Prototype in JavaScript: it's quirky, but here's how it works</strong><br />
 <em>The following four lines are enough to confuse most JavaScript developers:</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/prototype-in-js-busted-5547ec68872" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://hackernoon.com/understanding-javascript-prototype-and-inheritance-d55a9a23bde2" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://hackernoon.com/understanding-javascript-prototype-and-inheritance-d55a9a23bde2"><strong>Understanding JavaScript: Prototype and Inheritance</strong><br />